ZareefJafar/Dynamic-Report-Scheduler/CONTRIBUTING.md

 git push origin feature/feature-x
 ```
 ### 5. Create a Pull Request
 Navigate to your forked repository on GitHub and create a pull request.

+- Select feature branch as source to the develop branch of remote as destination.
-Mention the issue it will close (e.g., Closes issue #12)Provide a clear and detailed description of your changes, explaining the problem you're solving and the solution you're proposing.
+- Mention the issue it will close (e.g., Closes issue #12)
+- Provide a clear and detailed description of your changes, explaining the problem you're solving and the solution you're proposing.

 Your pull request will undergo review, and any necessary feedback will be provided.
 Thank you for your valuable contribution!